-Buildings Machinery, equipment, fixtures and fittings Vehicles and other assets Useful lives in years
+Useful lives in years

-30 years
+Buildings 30 years

-4 to 6 years
+Machinery, equipment, fixtures and fittings 4 to 6 years

-6 to 8 years
+Vehicles and other assets 6 to 8 years

-The Group applies the fair value model to right-of-use assets that meet the definition of investment property in IAS 40.
+The Group applies the fair value model to right-ofuse assets that meet the definition of investment property in IAS 40.
 Changes in fair values are recognised as revaluation gains or losses in profit or loss.

-2.7 Intangible Assets
+2.7.
+Intangible Assets

-Goodwill.
+Goodwill

 See Note 2.2 for the accounting policy on goodwill.
 Goodwill is not amortised but is tested for impairment at the end of each annual reporting period.

-Other intangible assets.
+Other intangible assets

 All of the Group's other intangible assets have definite useful lives and primarily include externally acquired computer software licences.